jerryhgladinet/docs/user_web/source/chapter13.rst

 File Sharing
 -------------

 To share a file, click it and select the Share icon (1)revealed in the header of the file.
 You can also right click the file and select Share (2) in the context menu.
-Once the file is selected, if the right panel (3) is open, there is a Share link (4) there as well.
+Once the file is selected, if the right panel is open(click the encircled "i" button), there is a Share link (3) there as well.

 .. figure:: _static/image_s15_1_1.png
     :align: center